UnionOfRAD/manual/en/models/setting-up-models.md

 > **Command Line Shortcut**

->Lithium also allows model creation via the console:  You can enter `li3 model create Posts` into the command line (assuming you have configured the command line for use) and the code above will automatically be created in a file called `\app\models\Posts.php`
+>li3 also allows model creation via the console:  You can enter `li3 model create Posts` into the command line (assuming you have configured the command line for use) and the code above will automatically be created in a file called `\app\models\Posts.php`

 ## Setting Model Options
 The `meta()` method is used to set common options.
 It allows the user to specify non-default settings for connecting to a data source (table).
 If you do not set any parameters, the method will return the currently set model options stored in the `$_meta` property in an array.
 Options are: